ghostflame/ministry/README.md

 - timeout   = (integer) Time to consider a TCP connection dead.
 - rcv_tmout = (integer) Seconds for receive timeout - affects signals.

+Then there are target specifications, for where to submit data to.

+- target.host  = (string) IP address of the graphite target host.
+- target.port  = (integer) Graphite target port.

 The rest are for one of the 3 types of socket - data, adder or statsd, and must all be prefixed with one of those three.
 The type as a whole, with both TCP and UDP reception, are enabled by default.

 - type.enable      = (integer) 0 or !0, to disable or enable respectively
 - type.enable_tcp  = (integer) 0 or !0, to disable or enable TCP respectively
 - type.enable_udp  = (integer) 0 or !0, to disable or enable UDP respectively
 - type.label       = (string) How this socket is described in logs

 After this, everything is by protocol, udp or tcp.

-- type.proto.bind    = (string) IP address to bind this socket to
+- type.udp.bind    = (string) IP address to bind this socket to
-- type.proto.port    = (integer-list) Comma-separated ports to listen on
+- type.udp.port    = (integer-list) Comma-separated ports to listen on

+- type.tcp.bind    = (string) IP address to bind this socket to
+- type.udp.port    = (integer) Port to listen for connections on
-- type.proto.backlog = (integer) TCP only; listen backlog.
+- type.tcp.backlog = (integer) connection listen backlog.